 Prior to joining the military in 1978, I can only remember one occasion when I drank a cup of coffee.
 At the time, I used more cream and sugar than anyone could possibly need.

 From 1983 until sometime before 2018, I drank coffee with cream and sugar.
 The creamer was usually non-dairy but I sometimes used UHT milk when I ran out of non-dairy.
 One day, out of the blue, I decided to stop using any kind of creamer.
 I was tired of dealing with excess phlegm.
 Besides, I liked the flavor of the coffee.
 I never really got into flavored creamers either.

 My wife, Josie, did the same thing after we returned to the United States in 2018.
-Both of us still occasionally replace the water with milk (usually one percent) when we want to drink coffee like Starbucks.
+Both of us still occasionally replace the water with milk (usually one percent) when one of us wants to drink an instant coffee latte.
 Even so, low-fat milk doesn’t produce the mucous that whole milk and non-dairy creamers do.

 In June 2019, a little over a year ago, I started drinking black coffee without sugar in it.
 Until then, I added two teaspoons to every cup.
 After a month or so, I tried using sucralose and stevia as sweeteners.
 I didn’t like either of them.
 Nothing tastes like granulated sugar.

 I enjoy one benefit from going through all of that: I now use one spoon of sugar with black coffee instead of two.
 Except for brewed coffee, that is.
 I only use three scoops of ground coffee in our Mr. Coffee and the brew comes out weak enough that I can easily drink it without sugar.

 I regularly avoid coffee shops, especially Starbucks and Seattle’s Best (same owner).
 They charge way too much for the convenience of coffee.
 The last time I bought coffee at Starbucks, it was the plain brew and I added my own sugar.
 It was otherwise an expensive serving of black coffee.